Loan Assistance: Awards

 |>$90,000||Expected to contribute $2,000 plus a minimum of 35% of income above $90,000|

 The annual award percentage calculation is based on overall program demand and fund availability.
 As a point of reference, qualifying applicants in recent program cycles received 86% - 100% of their net eligibility.
-The specific 2013 award percentage will be determined following Committee review of all applications submitted in the October 2012 round of applications.
+The specific award percentage for a given year will be determined following Committee review of all applications submitted in the October round of applications.

 The Program is intended to provide loan assistance awards that are potentially excludible from the recipient's income under Section 108(f) of the Internal Revenue Code.
 Under current guidance from the IRS, in order for the award to be excludible, the recipient is required to work: